QUICK START - Starting with TrackMe: (feed tracking quickstart)

 • When creating a Hybrid Tracker, TrackMe creates a dedicated Splunk macro which contains the scope of the tracker.

-• You can therefore easily start with a restricted scope such as a list of index patterns, then modify this macro at point in time to include additional contexts.
+• You can therefore easily start with a restricted scope such as a list of index patterns, then modify this macro at any point in time to include additional contexts.

 • To retrieve the macro name after the tracker is created, click on Manage Hybrid tracker from the home UI.